Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 handle individual words.
 We'll only use a small subset (around 300 megabytes) of the full 1grams dataset, as larger datasets will require more sophisticated techniques that are out of scope for this class.

-Most of your work for Project 2A will be in the `ngordnet.ngrams` package, though some work will also be in `ngordnet.main`, as well as potentially the `ngordnet.plotter` package.

 ## TimeSeries

 A `TimeSeries` is a special purpose extension of the existing `TreeMap` class where the key type parameter is